svaarala/duktape/doc/buffers.rst

 The ``set()`` and ``subarray()`` methods are inherited from the intermediate prototype object.
 This reduces property count by about 16 at the cost of one additional object.

+ES6 makes this the standard model; the TypedArreay prototype is referred to as %TypedArrayPrototype% intrinsic object in the ES6 specification.

 View/slice notes
 ----------------